 - Don Quixote de la Mancha who reads novels about Chivalry and sets out to revive chivalry as a self-proclaimed knight.
 This example is Played for Laughs (before the onset of Cerebus Syndrome) as in the time Don Quixote takes place, wandering knights no longer exist.

-- In Edmund Spenser's Faerie Queen, Braggadocio.
+- In Edmund Spenser's The Faerie Queene, Braggadocio.
 A Miles Gloriosus whose name is the origin of the noun.

 - Samurai Sentai Shinkenger and Power Rangers Samurai use samurai instead of knights, but the situation's the same.
 Where the Rangers came from long lineages of samurai, the Sixth Ranger is an old friend of the Red Ranger's; teaching himself to fight and building his own gear to fill a promise to help his buddy.
 The Rangers are reluctant to involve him in the fighting at first, but they soon accept his help.